OpenEvalProject/evals/manuscripts/elife-70534/v2/manuscript.md

 Together, our data indicate that short- and long-lived interactions with RNA substrates are an inherent property of U1.
 Since we purified and immobilized U1 and studied its interactions with small RNAs, the diversity of binding events cannot solely originate from the influence of trans-acting factors present in a WCE or folding/unfolding of large RNA substrates.
 We do not exactly know how these factors influence U1 binding in complex environments, but they may be the origins of differences we observed between experiments carried out with purified U1 and with U1 present in WCE.

-## Base-pairing potential accelerates U1/RNA complex formation
+### Base-pairing potential accelerates U1/RNA complex formation

 We next systematically studied how the base-pairing potential of the RNA oligo influenced binding by U1 snRNP.
 We carried out single-molecule binding assays with RNAs capable of forming between 4 and 10 contiguous base pairs with the snRNA (Figure 2A).
 All these substrates can form base pairs at the highly conserved G+1 and U+2 positions of the 5ʹ SS, and we extended base pairing outward from these positions toward the 5' and 3' ends of the SSRS.
 For several positions we also varied the duplex position with pairing extending away from or toward the 5' end of the U1 snRNA without altering the number of potential base pairs (e.g., RNA-6a vs. -6b).

 ![Figure 2.](https://cdn.elifesciences.org/articles/70534/elife-70534-fig2-v2.jpg)

 **Figure 2.:** (A) RNA oligos tested for interaction with U1 containing 4–10 predicted base pairs and the calculated free energy changes for duplex unwinding/formation based on nearest neighbor analysis.
 The regions shaded in blue are predicted to pair with the splice site recognition sequence (SSRS).
 (B) Relative event densities of oligo binding to immobilized U1 molecules as a function of potential base pairs.
 Ordinate values are computed as the number of binding events (N) per area of interest (AOI) per minute (min).
 (C) Measured association rates of the oligos to U1 as a function of potential base pairs.
 For (B), the plotted points represent the average results from at least three replicate experiments ± SD.
 For (C), the plotted points represent the fitted parameters ± the uncertainties of the fits.
-Numbers of events (N) are reported in Figure 2—source data 1.Figure 2—source data 1.Figure 2.
+Numbers of events (N) are reported in Figure 2—source data 1.

 When the number of binding interactions to immobilized U1 and the apparent association rates were measured, the RNA oligos exhibited two observable and distinct classes of behavior.
 In the first class, RNA oligos capable of forming <6 contiguous base pairs showed very few colocalized binding events with U1 (Figure 2B).
 While these oligos may have been able to form sequence-specific interactions with U1, these interactions were either too rapid or infrequent for us to observe.
 The few measurable events were essentially indistinguishable in frequency to background binding of RNA-C. RNAs capable of forming ≥6 contiguous base pairs exhibited a second class of behavior.
 These RNAs had a 100-fold increase in detectable U1-binding event density compared to RNAs in the first class (Figure 2B).
 The dependence of the event density on the number of potential base pairs with the snRNA supports that the interactions are not only sequence dependent (Figure 1) but are also due to interactions with the U1 SSRS.